Packard Campus for Audio-Visual Conservation

 - Central Plant for mechanical, electrical and HVAC systems (50,000 SF)

 Above the National Audio-Visual Conservation Center at the Packard Campus is a 173,000 square feet green roof.
-Native grasses and perennials that are tolerant to the local climate, soil and water conditions have been planted.
+It is one of the largest of its kind on the East Coast spanning an area equal to three football fields.
+In addition to its aesthetic benefits, the green roof serves several purposes including absorbing rainwater, providing insulation and filtering pollutants.
+Native grasses and perennials that are tolerant to the local climate, soil and water conditions have been planted on the roof.
 Great care was taken to minimize the visual impact on the landscape.

-Two jurisdictions of the Architect of the Capitol – the Library Buildings and Grounds jurisdiction and the Capitol Grounds jurisdiction – worked together to construct a green roof that filters runoff pollution and conserves water.
-They also maintain the green roof by weeding, replenishing mulch, and cleaning-up the roof.
+Two jurisdictions of the Architect of the Capitol – the Library Buildings and Grounds jurisdiction and the Capitol Grounds jurisdiction – worked together to construct the green roof that filters runoff pollution and conserves water.
+They also maintain the green roof by weeding, replenishing mulch and cleaning-up the roof.

 The building originally opened on December 10, 1969.
 It came about as a result of fear during the cold war that a nuclear war would destroy the economy of the United States.
 The facility was constructed as a bunker to house enough U.S. currency to replenish the cash supply east of the Mississippi River following a catastrophic event.